-Net proceeds from the Offering were \$46.7 million, after underwriting discounts and commissions, structuring fees and offering expenses.
+Net proceeds from the Offering were \$47.6 million, after underwriting discounts and commissions, structuring fees and offering expenses.
 The net proceeds from the Offering were used to acquire units of Spark HoldCo (the "Spark HoldCo units") representing approximately 21.82% of the outstanding Spark HoldCo units after the Offering from NuDevco Retail Holdings and to repay a promissory note from the Company in the principal amount of \$50,000 (the "NuDevco Note").
 The Company did not retain any of the net proceeds from the Offering.
-As of June 30, 2014, the Company recorded \$2.3 million of deferred incremental costs directly attributable to the Offering in other current assets.
+The Company recorded \$2.7 million of previously deferred incremental costs directly attributable to the Offering as a reduction in equity at the Offering date, which were funded by the Offering proceeds.